 London and its surrounding communities represent a major hub for Standardbred horse racing and breeding in Canada.
 The industry provides jobs for thousands and is the third largest agricultural sector in the province.
 Racing at Western Fair contributes to sustaining that industry and provides significant economic spin-off benefits to the City of London and its surrounding communities.

 In addition to hosting live racing, Western Fair Raceway also provides simulcast wagering on racetracks from across North America 364 days a year.

-The Western Fair Farmers Market is a hidden gem in the heart of London’s old east village, located in the historic Confederation Building.
+The Market at Western Fair District is a hidden gem in the heart of London’s old east village, located in the historic Confederation Building.
 It operates every Saturday (8 am – 3 pm) throughout the year and provides residents with a place to purchase locally produced food and merchandise and the merchants a facility to sell their products.

 The market features two floors of merchants, each floor offering over 75 vendors.
 The main floor focuses on fresh foods, featuring a full line of vegetables, fruits, meats, fish, baked goods and cut flowers.
 The second floor is filled with crafters and artisans.